 The Federation just wrapped up its annual pro-life student essay contest, and as always the entrants were amazing and the judges had a difficult time choosing a winner.
 Since I will be on the road all this week on our town hall tour, I thought I’d share the winning essays with you as a sneak peek of what will be featured in the Summer LifeLines magazine.
-This essay, written by 7th grader Marie Therese Heil of Camp Hill, won 1st place in the junior high category.
-Later this week, we’ll be posting the 1st place senior high winning essay.
+This essay, written by 12th grader Miguel Mendoza, won 1st place in the senior high category.
 Enjoy!

 Bald eagles, the enduring symbol of this nation’s spirit, freedom, and pursuit of greatness have received protection by law from those who would wish ill upon this majestic bird.
 In 1940, the United States passed a strict federal law known as the Bald Eagle Protection Act that focused on guarding not only the national bird, but also the bald eagle’s eggs.
 If one were to come across those eggs in the wild, it would be considered a serious offense to destroy them.
 If done so, the penalty would be equivalent to shooting an adult eagle out of the air.

 Reverend Tadeusz Pacholczyk, author of The Ethics of Stem Cell Research, states, “By the force of law, we acknowledge the scientific truth that the eagle’s eggs, that is to say, the embryonic eagle inside that egg, is the same creature as the beautiful bird that we witness flying overhead.”
 Consequently, this demonstrates the government’s awareness to pass laws that protect not only the adult but also the youngest individual of that species.